 A lot has been said when it comes to allowing our husbands to take the lead.

-1. Submission is not gritting my teeth and “making myself” follow
+1. Submission in marriage is not gritting your teeth and “making yourself” follow

-While I like leading and having my way, I also know what God says about the role of a husband and wife in marriage: one leads, the other follows and partners.
+While I love being in charge, I also know what God says about the role of a husband in marriage; he is accountable at the end of the day (what we call leadership.)

-So the easy compromise for me was to “make myself” submit on the outside.
+So the easiest compromise (since I wanted to be a “good wife”) was to make myself submit on the outside.
 While world war III raged on the inside.

 But God began to show me that submission was a heart issue